airsonic/airsonic.github.io/pages/wiki/install/50_rpm.md

 ---
 layout: wiki
-title: Red Hat / Fedora
+title: Install Libresonic on Red Hat / Fedora
 permalink: /wiki/install/rpm/
 ---
-## Install Libresonic on Red Hat / Fedora

 ##### Prerequisites

 In order to install and run Libresonic, you will need: